HeritierS/NutriMap/README.md

 #### Purpose
 NutriMap is a software application designed to function as a powerful data tool to assist in decision-making processes aimed at combating various forms of malnutrition in Rwanda.
 This application serves as a prototype that could be adapted for similar use in other regions.
 It is tailored to support Community Health Workers (CHWs), decision-makers, donors, and top managers involved in both nutrition-sensitive and nutrition-specific interventions.

+#### Steps to get project running

+Open the link to the project to get started
+Once it is started click on home button.
+This will direct you to sign up and login page

 #### Main Features

 1. **Sign Up**